nikola411/MEAN-application/README.md

 # MEAN-application

-This project was a homework for a subject that is called Programming of internet applications and includes building full-stack MEAN application
+This project was univercity homework project.
+It includes a full MEAN stack application and was done individually.